Skip to content

 02. Tipping is not always required.
 It varies from country to country, so check my Europe Travel Guide, where I talk about what you can expect.

 03. Don’t forget to check if your credit card charges foreign transaction fees.
 Silly me assumed in this day and age, all cards come with no foreign transaction fees.
 I paid the price for that.
-My go-to cards are Chase Sapphire Preferred® Card, United℠ Explorer Card, and Capital One VentureOne Rewards Credit Card.
+My go-to card is the Capital One VentureOne Rewards Credit Card.
 These cards are also notorious for having amazing mileage signing bonuses if you aren’t already a cardholder!

 4. You need cash, but probably not that much.
 I recommend having a couple hundred euros on hand for your trip, but not much more than that unless you are going somewhere that is known to prefer cash.
 Germany is an interesting place, for example, in Berlin I needed cash in many establishments, while in Heidelberg they took cards everywhere, including Christmas market vendors.